jwoehr/goublu/README.md

 	* Output announces the save file name
 	* You can do this as many times as you like during a session, a new file is created each time.
 * F5 expands last element on command line as macro you set in the properties file.
-	* On empty line, F5 lists all macros.
+	* On empty line, F5 lists all Goublu options and macros.
 * F9 rotates through previous commands wrapping.
 * Ctrl-Space at the end of a partial command name rotates through completions, if any.